 The exit of the small wonder car ‘Nano’ from Singur, West Bengal, according to many, will give Bengal a ‘troubled state’ image.
-Since the announcement of Tata’s Nano project in Singur, the local mafia farmers backed up with the likes of Mamata and her Trinamul Congress Party started opposing this revolutionary project; claiming that the Tatas along with the Government of West Bengal have taken away local farmers’ land without their complete will and at a very low market value.
+Since the announcement of Tata’s Nano project in Singur, the local mafia farmers backed up with the likes of Mamata and her Trinamul Congress Party started opposing this revolutionary project; claiming that the Tatas along with the Government of West Bengal have taken away local farmers’ land without their complete will and at very low market value.
 They continued claiming that they want the land back.
-Now that the Mamata-Farmer alliance has won this battle against the Tatas, they came under a shock when they learnt that even as the project is no more in Singur, the land can not be returned to the farmers as it is now dubbed as ‘land for industries’ and according to the government it will be used for industries only.
+Now that the Mamata-Farmer alliance has won this battle against the Tatas, they came under a shock when they learned that even as the project is no more in Singur, the land can not be returned to the farmers as it is now dubbed as ‘land for industries’ and according to the government it will be used for industries only.

 So, what did the poor farmers gain?
 Nothing!
 What did Mamata gain?
 Support of other such similar poor, uneducated farmers.
 These are the guys who don’t read daily newspapers, they don’t know whats happening in the other parts of the nation.
 Forget nation, they even don’t know whats happening in the nearby city.
 They are just concerned about their ‘roji roti’ – obviously because they are uneducated, lower class, typical Indian farmers.